darraghoriordan/darragh-oriordan-com/src/pages/2019/10/19/azure-pipelines-serverless-graphql-react-yaml/index.md

 ## Deploying the server build

-The deploy of the server to app service is a bit more straightforward because the Azure task works on Linux agents.
+The deploy of the server to app service is a bit more straightforward because the Azure app service deploy task works on Linux agents.

 Make sure the appType matches the type you added to Azure earlier.
 You must set the runtime stack to be the same as the runtime specified in your package.json (if you have done that)

-We have to install any dependencies before running the container so we add a script to go into the required directory and yarn install.
+We have to install any dependencies before running the container so we add a script to go into the required directory and `yarn install`.

-Make sure you have copied over the lock file or yarn/npm will get different versions of your dependencies than you tested with!
+Make sure you have copied over the lock file or yarn/npm will get different versions of your dependencies than you tested/developed with!

 After we install deps we simply run our application using node.